 I had a Sun Ultra-5 Workstation.
 Those cars were working slot cars.
 That strip of paper with the blue marks taped to the side of the monitor is a list of VPN tokens.
 In those days we had a Token Card for VPN access at work.
 It was like a small credit card sized calculator with a display.
 When you logged into VPN the card would give you your next login code.
 I was too lazy to keep going for the card so I pre-generated the next 25 responses and put them on paper.
 Later on they figured someone would be doing this so they changed it so the system would give you a challenge code to type into the card.
 The card would then provide the response code so you could not pre-generate them.
 A few years later they eliminated the card and tied your VPN credentials to the ID of your laptop.
 2002 photo.

 I had a Sun Ultra-30 Workstation.
 That printer was a QMS Postscript printer with a Canon CX engine.
 The interface was serial only and Apple friendly.
-They were challenging to get running on a PC.
+They were challenging to get running on a PC, Linux and Solaris.
 That was my first Postscript printer.
 I spent a lot of time writing raw Postscript programs and running them on the printer to produce interesting things on paper.
 I obtained two Sun Ultra-30 workstations from the Pratt & Whitney company surplus store.
 They came without hard drives but that was no problem.
-We had access to Sun S1 storage arrays that were damaged in a customer accident.
+We had access to Sun S1 storage arrays that had rack cabinet shipping damage.
 They were replaced and we got to keep the old ones.
 Other than some cabinet scuffs they all worked fine.
 2002 photo.

 I also operated a server for Home Automation.
 The server doubled as a mail server when I was foolish enough to think it was a good idea running a mail server at home.
 It was great learning experience.
 Next to the server is an ICOM IC4AT handheld Ham Radio.
 Below it is a communications scanner receiver.
 2002 photo.